go-vela/site/content/installation/server/docker/_index.md

 ### Step 4: Create the private key

-Create a private key used for minting and validating user and build tokens.
+Create a private key used for minting and validating user, worker auth, and build JWT tokens.

 You can also use the [`openssl` command](https://www.openssl.org/) to generate the key.